petabi/sniffles/README.md

 Options
 -------

-regex_generator--Random Regular Expression Generator.
+regex_gen--Random Regular Expression Generator.

     usage: regex_gen [-C char distribution] [-c number regex] [-D class distribution] [-f output re file]
     [-l lambda for length generation] [-n negation probability] [-o options chance] [-R repetition chance] [-r repetition distribution] [-t re structural type distribution] [-?] [-g]

--    -C \t Character Distribution: This sets the possibility of seeing particular constructs or characters.
+-    -C Character Distribution: This sets the possibility of seeing particular constructs or characters.
 See a brief explanation of distibutions below for examples on how to use this.
 By default this distribution is an equal distribution.
 This distribution